pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Both legacy delegation and the DELEG protocol enable recursive resolution.
 This document defines a new EDNS flag to signal that a resolver is DELEG-aware and therefore does not need NS records or glue information in a referral response.

-A resolver that is DELEG-aware MUST signal that it supports the DELEG protocol by sending the DE bit when sending queries.
+A resolver that is DELEG-aware MUST signal in queries that it supports the DELEG protocol by setting a bit in the OPT RR TTL as described in {{!RFC6891}}.
-This bit is referred to as the "DELEG" (DE) bit.
+This bit referred to as the "DELEG" (DE) bit, expected to be assigned by IANA at Bit 2 in the EDNS Header Flags registry, as follows:
-In the context of the EDNS0 OPT meta-RR, the DE bit is the TBD of the "extended RCODE and flags" portion of the EDNS0 OPT meta-RR, structured as follows (to be updated when assigned):

                 +0 (MSB)                +1 (LSB)
          +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+